 But before leaving a comment, please review these notes about our policy.

 You are responsible for any comments you leave on this site.

 This site is primarily a forum for discussion about the quality (or lack thereof) in journalism or other media messages (advertising, marketing, public relations, medical journals, etc.) It is not intended to be a forum for definitive discussions about medicine or science.

-We will delete comments that include personal attacks, unfounded allegations, unverified facts, product pitches, profanity or any from anyone who doesnt list what appears to be an actual email address.
-I will also end any thread of repetitive comments.
+We will delete comments that include personal attacks, unfounded allegations, unverified claims, product pitches, profanity or any from anyone who does not list a full name and a functioning email address.
+We will also end any thread of repetitive comments.
 We don’t give medical advice so we won’t respond to questions asking for it.